App Settings

 Data & Disk Layout

 Trinity's desktop stores only machine-local state.
-Project data (PRDs, stories, knowledge, tags, stack, activity, recaps, releases, assets, secrets, user + team settings, etc.) lives in trinityailabs.com's Turso DBs and is reached over HTTP — there's no longer a sync DB on the desktop.
+Project data (PRDs, stories, knowledge, tags, stack, activity, recaps, releases, assets, secrets, user + team settings, etc.) lives in trinityailabs.com's Turso DBs and is reached over HTTP.
+There is no sync DB on the desktop.

 What lives in ~/.trinity/ on disk: